What is spinal fusion?

 Other procedures that may be performed

-In addition to spinal fusion, your doctor may also perform one or more other procedures.
+Your doctor may also perform other procedures in addition to spinal fusion.
 These procedures are usually done first and include:

 - Discectomy is the surgical removal of part or all of a spinal disc.
 A discectomy treats degenerated, herniated or ruptured spinal discs.